Retinal detachment

 • spots or floaters

 These may be followed by a dark curtain or shadow that spreads across the vision of one eye.
-If the central macula area of your retina detaches, you might find it difficult to see at all.
+If the central macula area of your retina detaches, you may find it difficult to see anything at all.

-If you get these retinal detachment symptoms, seek expert advice from an optician (optometrist) as soon as possible.
-Particularly if flashes of light persist and you notice them during the day, and if you have significant floaters or a cloud of fine black spots.
+If you have any of these symptoms, seek expert advice from an optician (optometrist) as soon as possible.
 If an optician isn’t available, go to your closest eye casualty or your hospital’s accident and emergency department or contact a GP.

 Diagnosis of retinal detachment